 Quick Work from Home Ergonomic Tips

-Although you can certainly invest in a height-adjustable table or keyboard tray, ergonomic chair, and more, you can also make simple changes to your workstation using things you already have in your home.
+If you are working from home for extended periods, it is recommended that you invest in quality ergonomics equipment including but not limited to a height-adjustable table or keyboard tray, and ergonomic chair.
+For the short term, you can make simple changes to your workstation using things you already have in your home.
+Some tips are as follows:

 - Use a good chair (if possible).
 If you don’t have a good chair, add pillows for back/leg support.